hortonworks-gallery/ambari-vnc-service/README.md

     - click Run

 - This should run your topology.
 In the future you can just select below to run the topology:
+  - In Eclipse, click:
+    - Run
+    - External Tools
-  - Run > External Tools > Run storm topology locally
+    - Run storm topology locally

 - You can also run your topology from command line, for example: